-Welcome to the next instalment in a series of Dalek customs showcases, this will essentially be a tour through my collection of custom-made Classic Series Daleks that have been custom painted.
-Today’s feature includes a tour of my collection of 1980s-era Dalek customs and collected figures from the Dalek Civil War era.
+Welcome to the next instalment in this tour through my collection of custom-painted Classic Series Daleks.
+The previous instalment featured the 1970s Dalek Customs, so this one includes a tour of my collection of 1980s Dalek customs.
 All of these customs are made by me unless stated otherwise in the description.

 Resurrection of the Daleks Supreme Dalek Figure: